-This homemade turkey broth recipe is the best way to use up the whole bird after your holiday meal!
+This homemade turkey stock recipe uses leftover bones.
+It is the best way to use up the whole bird after your holiday meal!
 This broth is perfectly seasoned and makes a great base for your favorite soup.

 This post may include affiliate links.
 Please read my disclosure policy.

-There are plenty of recipes you can make with your leftover Thanksgiving turkey: Ground Turkey Stuffed Acorn Squash, Turkey Kale Soup, turkey sandwiches, you name it.
-But what about the carcass that’s left over once you use up all that turkey meat?
+There are plenty of recipes you can make with your leftover Thanksgiving turke like Turkey Kale Soup and epic turkey sandwiches.
+But what about the carcass that's left over once you use up all that turkey meat?

-This Homemade Turkey stock is just what you’re looking for.
-This bone broth is made with the entire leftover turkey carcass, a few aromatics and seasonings, and a couple of simple veggies.
+My turkey stock is made with the entire leftover turkey carcass, a few aromatics and seasonings, and a couple of simple veggies.

 It is a great way to reduce food waste.
 It's a super hands-off recipe that can be made either on the stovetop or in the crockpot!